When they saw the star, they rejoiced exceedingly with great joy.

 Nor should we.

-Our interactions, however, really amount to more of an exchange than actual giving.
-Because often we give with an expectation for something of equal value in return.
+But unfortunately, our interactions can amount to more of an exchange than actual giving.
+Because how often is there an expectation for something of equal value in return?

 And when the Gift of His Salvation was born, these men responded.
 They traveled far to give honor.
 To give worship.
 To give of the gifts they’d been given.